 It also features enemy snipers using the Beam Rifle, which on legendary kill you in one hit.
 Combine that with being often hidden and insanely fast to line up their shots, and they become totally unfun to fight and often induce trial and error because they kill you before you can possibly know they're there.
 I often had to get killed by the same one several times to figure out where he was.

 Hunters got a ridiculous buff.
-Their shield bash is now an instant kill and seems to be totally undodgeable, making it nearly impossible to get behind them; they gained an overhead shield bash move that hits behind them if you do get there; and they're not ultra-weak to a headshot weapon to the back.
+Their shield bash is now an instant kill and seems to be totally undodgeable, making it almost impossible to get behind them; they gained an overhead shield bash move that hits behind them if you do get there; and they're not ultra-weak to a headshot weapon to the back.
 It seems like it's no longer supposed to be possible for one person to beat a pair of them on legendary (which was easy in Halo 1 if you had a Pistol, and not too difficult without).
 You never have to because you always either have allies or can run past them.

 The Flood Combat Forms also got an insane buff to their HP, to the point where if you're using anything other than a Sentinel Beam or an Energy Sword, they feel invincible on legendary.
 It's like shooting at Elites.
 Oh and the Shotgun got nerfed to the point of being mediocre even against Combat Forms.
 It has much smaller clips and only one-shots them at point-blank range.

 The checkpointing got much worse.
 It usually gives you one when you need one but Halo 2 has a serious penchant for giving you checkpoints in danger, including when literally in an insta-kill sniper's sights.
 It's so bad that the devs had to add an emergency mechanic: if you die soon enough after a checkpoint about 4 times in a row, it sends you back to the checkpoint before it.
 The problem is so bad that this happened to me 5 times on my legendary run.
 Oh, and it's not optional!
 3 of those times, I didn't want to go back to the previous checkpoint.
 I knew I was in a winnable position and that it wouldn't make things any better if I lost some progress.
-And since I have no way of knowing exactly how quickly you have to die to invoke that mechanic, sometimes I would fear this happening and deliberately use a strategy that I didn't think was my best try but would drag out my death longer to interrupt the streak of immediate deaths.
+And since I have no way of knowing exactly how quickly you have to die to invoke that mechanic, sometimes I would fear this happening and deliberately use a strategy that I didn't think was my best try but would drag out my attempt longer to interrupt the streak of immediate deaths.

 They changed one thing about the respawn mechanic: it's not a thing (either one of you dying sends you back to the checkpoint), but only on legendary.
 On other difficulties it's the same.
 As far as I know Halo 2 on legendary is the only combination of game and difficulty that doesn't have respawning.